devon-wolf/doc-socket/README.md

 # doc-socket

-A backend for a live, collaborative document editor, using socket.io, Express, and PostgreSQL.
+Socket backend for a live, collaborative document editor, using socket.io and Express.